er-arcadio/technical_skills_curriculum/Sort/README.md

     # num2 = 4
     ```

+## Extensions

+- Try Selection sort without creating a new list!

 - Check out the algorithm for [Insertion Sort](https://www.youtube.com/watch?v=JU767SDMDvA), and try to code it!

 ## Extra Help & Resources